Main Characters | Hunter Association | Zoldyck Family | Phantom Troupe | Chimera Ants | Kakin Royal Family | Other Characters

 - Badass Adorable: Her child form.
 Note that she is a Double Star Hunter, and also the master of Wing, Gon and Killua.

-- Battle Strip: She removes her elegant gloves, dress, and shoes when she assumes her true form for the first time before Killua to give him a brutal training lesson as preparation for facing Shoot upon recognizing that he hadn't seen any combat unlike Gon, who kept actively fighting Knuckle.
+- Battle Strip: She removes her elegant gloves, dress, and shoes when she assumes her true form for the first time before Killua to give him a brutal training lesson as preparation for facing Shoot upon recognizing that he hadn't seen any combat against stronger foes, unlike Gon, who kept actively fighting Knuckle.
 However, the sight of a middle-aged muscular giant in just an undershirt and frilly pink child-size panties is not likely to be considered cute or Fanservice at all, just really disturbing.

 - Berserk Button: